-John Quinn – Course Director and Lead Trainer
+John Quinn – Course Director

 My life after university had been an eclectic rush of mainly unsatisfying jobs and adventurous travel.
 Scientific Officer for the UK’s Ministry of Defence, courier company owner and film extra in Cairo covered much of my working life before I became a language teacher.
 My travels have included climbing a pyramid, cycling through France and Spain, travelling the Trans-Siberian railway through The old Soviet Union, backpacking India and Nepal for a year plus quite a few other escapades.

 While contemplating my return to the UK from backpacking India in 1998, I felt a cold fear come over me at the thought of returning to suburbia and routine.
 Fortuitously, I met an EFL teacher taking a break from her job in Bangkok — Eureka!
 At last a job that would satisfy my desire to do something personally fulfilling and an opportunity for adventure.
 And to cut a long story short, 4 months later in Chiang Mai I stepped into the language classroom for the first time.

 Since 1999 I’ve taught in language schools, colleges, universities and the British Council.
 Currently, I’m the Academic Manager of EFL Learning Centre and Senior Trainer for SEE’s TEFL certification program.
 In addition, I’ve been a language examiner for The University of Cambridge’s ESOL examinations since 2004.

 The students are the primary reason you teach.
 In Chiang Mai the warmth of the Lanna culture flows through them and emerges as respect for the teacher, friendliness and a love for life.

 Dr. Wilaiwan Wannachotphawet Quinn (Ying) – School Licensee